- Human Services

-Through Health Home Care Management, an individual is assigned a care manager to assist and guide an individualized comprehensive plan of care that includes social/emotional well-being, physical health, and behavioral health supports.
+2.)
+Health Home Care Management: Through Health Home Care Management, an individual with Medicaid insurance, is assigned a care manager to assist and guide an individualized comprehensive plan of care that includes social/emotional well-being, physical health, and behavioral health supports.
 The Children’s Health Home Care Management is designed for children from birth to age 18.
 Families have choice as to which Care Management agency (CMA) they would like to work with, and a parent partner (a parent with lived experience) is available to assist with this process.

-This level of care is designated for children and youth ages 5 to 17 that have complex needs not being met through the Health Home Care Management program.
+3.)
+Home and Community Based Waiver Services (HCBS): This level of care is designated for children and youth ages 5+ that have complex needs not being met through other community services.
 The Home and Community Based Waiver Services provide respite, family support services, crisis response, and intensive in home services.

-Although it is not necessary, it is recommended that families interested in an RTF placement for their child go through the SPOA committee.
+6.)
+Residential Treatment Facility (RTF): Although it is not necessary, it is recommended that families interested in an RTF placement for their child go through the SPOA committee.
 This SPOA committee can provide letters of support for the referral or provide suggestions for other services in the community that can be utilized.
 For more information on this process click on the link below.